DFE-Digital/dfe-analytics/README.md

 #### 3.1 Workload Identity Federation

-We recommend using Workload identity federation as your authentication method as detailed in the [Workload Identity Federation Setup](docs/google_cloud_bigquery_setup.md#workload-identity-federation-setup) guide.
+We recommend using Workload identity federation as your authentication method, to avoid security risks associated with the use of long-lived plain text JSON API Keys.

+Workload Identity Federation is detailed in the [Workload Identity Federation Setup](docs/google_cloud_bigquery_setup.md#workload-identity-federation-setup) guide.

 To enable the workload identity federation authentication method, update the configuration option in `config/initializers/dfe_analytics.rb`: